 Blue Horizon Equipment

-Blue Horizon guides work from flats boats personally designed by Pat and Lincoln.
+Blue Horizon guides work from Panga style flats boats.
 The boats are ideal for both poling the flats and running over open water from spot to spot.
-All boats are fully outfitted for a comfortable day on the water and have spacious casting decks.
+All boats are fully outfitted for a comfortable and safe day on the water.

 All flies, terminal gear, leaders and tippet are included.
 For beginners or folks who do not wish to travel with their equipment, we have a complete line of Orvis equipment for your use: Helios 2 - 8wt.
 9wt.
 10wt.
 12wt.
 14wt. fly rods and Mirage -IV, V, VI, VII reels with appropriate line and backing.